RelationalAI VS Code Extension

 as explained in the RelationalAI Javascript SDK README.
 In VS Code, open a directory containing a RelationalAI project.

-Use the RelationalAI button in the Activity Bar to select your database and engine, and run RelationalAI: Open Viewer
+Use the RelationalAI button in the Activity Bar to select your database and engine, and run RelationalAI: Open Output Viewer

-from the command palette to open the output viewer.
-You can use the sidebar to create or delete an engine or database.
+from the Command Palette to open the output viewer.
+You can use the Side Bar to create or delete an engine or database.

-You can also open the database sidebar items to reveal lists of base and derived relations.
-If you click on a base or derived relation item in the sidebar, it will show the relation in the viewer.
+You can also open the database Side Bar items to reveal lists of base and derived relations.
+If you click on a base or derived relation item in the Side Bar, it will show the relation in the viewer.
 The derived relation items have action buttons --- one for the server and one for your local file system --- that will open an editor to the relation's first def

 statement in your models.